daltoniam/SwiftHTTP/README.md

     print("got an error creating the request: \(error)") }
 ```
-`Upload` comes in both a on disk fileUrl version and a NSData version.
+`Upload` comes in both a on disk fileUrl version and a Data version.

 ### Custom Headers